Cumulocity-IoT/cumulocity-microservice-service-request-mgmt/README.md

 ![Service Request Slide](./docs/service-request-slide.png)

 This microservice and the UI plugin [cumulocity-service-request-plugin](https://github.com/SoftwareAG/cumulocity-service-request-plugin) can be seen as adapter for FSM or ITS.
-The service request object is the glue or bridge for both systems.
+The service request object is the glue or bridge between Cumulocity IoT and FSM system.

 Which device IoT data is need for the smart field service use case differs a lot and must be implemented in the FSM connector.
 Some device IoT data will play an important part: